 Children’s independence, self esteem and self-evaluation are actively promoted, Through the process of Building Learning Power, five key attributes are taught and nurtured:

 An overview of the children’s learning is provided for parents at the start of each term.

-Children are provided with a broad, balanced curriculum that supports and challenges all learners, matching learning to the stages of development of individual children.
+Children are provided with a broad and rich curriculum that supports and challenges all learners, matching learning to the stages of development of individual children.
 Although subjects may at times be taught separately, the children’s learning is often made more meaningful by applying knowledge and skills across different subjects.
 Teachers plan this through themes which may embrace a number of curriculum areas.

-Philosophy for Children (P4C) is taught to underpin an enquiry based approach to learning, and North Lakes achieved the SAPERE Gold Award Accreditation in 2016 – one of a very few in England.
+Philosophy for Children (P4C) is taught to underpin an enquiry based approach to learning, and North Lakes achieved the SAPERE Gold Award Accreditation in 2016 – one of only nine in England.
 Different teaching and learning styles are used according to the needs of the learners and the lesson.
 Class, group, paired, and individual teaching are used as and where appropriate.